Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Glaucoma classification with uncertainty estimation

 \subsection{Out-of-distribution binary decision}

 The challenge required participants to indicate, both with a continuous score and a binary label, if an image is ungradable.
 Since no examples of ungradable images were provided, we made the assumption that diagnosis is only possible if the OD has enough image quality for diagnosis, as glaucoma main structural manifestation occurs in that region.
-Thus, we artificially created OOD images by zeroing the regions of the images where their Grad-CAM \cite{Selvaraju2017} is greater than 0.5.
+Thus, we artificially created OOD images by occluding the regions of the images where their Grad-CAM \cite{Selvaraju2017} was greater than 0.5.
 This allowed us to produce in-distribution (ID) and OOD samples in our validation set, with which we computed the threshold for the binary ungradability decision.
 In particular, we contructed a receiver operating characteristic (ROC) curve using $u_{\text{ID}}$ and $u_{\text{OOD}}$.
-The ROC curve was used for selecting two decision thresholds, one at 0.5 sensitivity ($u=0.35$) and the other at the optimal operating point ($u=0.13$).
+The ROC curve was used for selecting two decision thresholds, one at 0.5 sensitivity ($u=0.35$) and the other at the optimal operating point that minimizes the distance to the (0,1) point ($u=0.13$).
 We tested both thresholds on the preliminary test phase, and we kept $u=0.35$ as it performed better on that data.